netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

   }
 }
 ~~~
-{: #example_p title="Example of an ACL to Deny Encapsulated Messages with a Specific Inner Source Address (Request Body)"}
+{: #example_p title="Example of an ACL to Deny Encapsulated Messages with a Specific Inner Destination Address (Request Body)"}

 ## VLAN Filtering